lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Ex4Task4"></a>
 #### Task 4 - Executing Stored Procedure in SQL Data Warehouse ####

-In this task you will add a new pipeline to run the stored procedure that populates the ProductStats table in the SQL Data Warehouse.
+In this task you will add a new pipeline to run the stored procedure that populates the adw.ProductLogSummary table in the SQL Data Warehouse.

 You can use the SQL Server Stored Procedure activity in a Data Factory pipeline to invoke a stored procedure.